How hate speech laws have come back to bite their proponents

 Besides, the Israeli issue has long divided the Jewish community itself.
 Some of Israel's most outspoken critics such as Norman Finkelstein, Noam Chomsky and Gilad Atzmon are themselves Jews.
 One hundred prominent Jews signed a letter to Guardian defending Chris Williamson, suspended for claiming Labour was too apologetic about antisemitism.
 More perversely, the only associate of Jeremy Corbyn who has ever called into question the scale of the Nazi holocaust is another Islington resident coincidentally of Jewish heritage himself, Paul Eisen, who even more intriguingly is also a close friend saxophonist, Gilad Atzmon.
 A few Labour activists, such as the MP for Derby, Chris Williamson or Edinburgh trade unionist Pete Gregson, may obsess with the Palestinian issue and the pro-Israeli lobby, but they have both vehemently denied hating Jews as lifelong opponents of any form of xenophobia.
 Indeed both could be described as xenophiles generally welcoming high levels of immigration.

 Freedom of Inquiry

-A common analytical mistake is to assign collective responsibility to an entire category of humanity for crimes committed by a tiny subset of such groups and then to censor debate about key issues that affect us all through guilty by association with a few bad apples.
+A common error of analysis is to assign collective responsibility to an entire category of humanity for crimes committed by a tiny subset of such groups and then to censor debate about key issues that affect us all through guilt by association with a few bad apples.
 Censorship of ideas creates an atmosphere in which people are scared to ask important questions and challenge orthodoxy.
 The spectres of Islamophobia and antisemitism do not serve to protect either Jewish or Muslim interests, but to silence dissent.
 If you care about Muslim lives, why not protest against UK logistical support for the ongoing bombing of North Yemen?
 If you care about antisemitic hate crimes, then you might like to have word with a few radical Islamists who learn Judaeophobic diatribes in their mosques.
 If you care about historical truth and our future as a free-thinking species, you may want to join me in taking a firm stance against the steady erosion of intellectual freedom.